Constants of motion for Isoperimetric Variational Problems with Time Delay: Conclusions and Open Questions

 \section{Conclusions and Open Questions}

-The isoperimetric problems are a mathematical area of a currently strong research, with numerous applications in physics and engineering.
-The theory of conservation law in variational calculus with delay systems was recently initiated in \cite{GF2012}, with the proof of delayed Noetrher's theorem.
-In this paper we go a step further: we prove an isoperimetric Noether's theorem with time delay.
+Isoperimetric problems are a classical and historical mathematical subject that is currently in strong research due to its numerous applications in physics and engineering~\cite{Bruce:book}.
+On the other hand, problems with time delays play a crucial role in the modeling of real-life phenomena in various fields of applications\cite{ChiLoi,EFridman,GoKeMa}.
+However, only recently the theory of conservation law in variational calculus with delay systems was initiated in \cite{GF2012} with the proof of delayed Noether's theorem.
+In the present work, we go a step further: we prove an isoperimetric Noether's theorem with time delay.

 The isoperimetric variational theory with time delay is in its childhood so that much remains to be done.
 This is particularly true in the area of isoperimetric optimal control with time delay, where the results are rare.
-Here, an isoperimetric Hamiltonian formulation with time delay is obtained.
+Here, an isoperimetric Lagrangian formulation with time delay is obtained.
 To the best of the author's knowledge, there is no general formulation of an isoperimetric version of Pontryagin's Maximum Principle.
 Then, with an isoperimetric notion of Pontryagin extremal, one can try to extend the present results to the more general context of isoperimetric optimal control with time delay.